GUIDE 2025

 However, most documentation is written for the layperson.
 That is why it is better to match the vocabulary to the audience and avoid the use of jargon and complex terminology.

-Good structure and readability only help if the content has high quality.
+Good structure and readability only help if the content is high quality.
 Common criteria of content quality for technical documentation include:

 • Accuracy: Inaccurate content will create rather than solve problems.
 Therefore, technical writers and other team members involved in documentation creation must ensure content accuracy.